 Content Management System (CMS)

-Content Management System (CMS) is software that helps you create, manage, and modify content on a website without the need for specialised technical knowledge.
+A Content Management System (CMS) is software that helps you create, manage, and modify content on a website without the need for specialised technical knowledge.
 A content management system allows you to build a website without writing all the code from scratch.
 This system handles all the essential information like storing your web pages, images, and handling all the basic infrastructure so that you can focus on more forward-facing parts of your website.
 WordPress is the best example of a popular content management system.

 Domain Name